robstave/angular2-training/session-one/page1.md

 }
 ```

-This is the basic configutation file for your NPM project.
+This is the basic configuration file for your NPM project.
 It will be used to track package dependancies, scripts, versions and the like.
 Other tools tend to build upon this concept and might add additional *.json files to your directory.

 Edit the _scripts_ property in package.json entry as so.